gonczor/manul/README.md

 * static - css, js and coffeescripts,
 * templates - html templates used by Flask,
 * tests - backend unittests.

+## Upgrade policy

+There are very few things I hate more than carelessness while developing and technical debt is an excellent example.
+Therefore I want latest stable versions of packages in the project to be used.
+I do see, however, the need of stability and focus on other aspects of the project than having latest version of libraries for its own sake.
+Therefore, latest version is tracked regularly and create tickets for upgrades that should go together with normal flow.